NovaTraceX/.github/profile/README.md

 # NovaTraceX

 **NovaTraceX** is a powerful Digital Forensic tool designed to assist investigators in visualizing and analyzing digital evidence using **Large Language Models (LLMs)** and **Retrieval-Augmented Generation (RAG)**.
+It streamlines investigation workflows by transforming unstructured digital evidence into structured, visual insights—enhancing clarity, speed, and decision-making in cybercrime analysis.

 ---